sagemath/trac_to_gh/Issue 2827.md

 # Issue 2827: sage -notebook does not handle options passed to it correctly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2827

 Original creator: mhansen